Code-Institute-Submissions/MariusBujor-TravelBlog_NovResub/README.md

 - This is a website where users that love to travel can share photos and stories :
    - users that want to travel
-   - users that traveld already
+   - users that travelled already

   ### Scope